OMV’s approach to drive innovation & technology:

 Increased and enhanced oil recovery

 OMV is among the best in the world in terms of achieving high recovery rates in mature fields.
 While the international average recovery rate for crude oil is about 40%, OMV succeeded in increasing production rates of wells in the super-mature Matzen field in Austria, pushing ultimate recovery above 55% by using water injection.
-In 2012, OMV started a polymer pilot project in the Matzen field in Austria.
+In 2012, OMV started a pilot project for viscous saltwater injection in the Matzen field in Austria.
 In total, 200,000 boe incremental oil were produced by the end of 2017.
 Based on the promising results, OMV plans a rollout to different fields.
-OMV is currently pursuing its Intelligent Water Program by testing a combination of polymer and alkali flooding to increase ultimate recovery.
+OMV is currently pursuing its Smart Oil Recovery 3.0 Program by testing a combination of viscous saltwater and alkali to increase ultimate recovery.

 Close cooperation between OMV experts and external research institutes has yielded impressive results in artificial lift methods, including measurable reductions in power consumption and downtime of sucker rod pumps.
 In 2017, nearly 6,500 wells were equipped with artificial lift systems, leading to considerable savings in operating expenditures.
 In Austria, the number of well interventions could be decreased by 22% from 190 in 2015 down to 116 in 2017, lowering operating expenditures by 20%.
 This does not include additional cost savings due to the reduction of production deferments.